Keeneland Race Day Guide: Tips for First-Time Visitors

 - Check the weather and dress in layers

-- Start with general admission — you don't need reserved seating your first time
+- Start with general admission.
+You don't need reserved seating your first time

-- Bet small and have fun — $2 bets are perfectly fine
+- Bet small and have fun. $2 bets are perfectly fine

-- Pick horses by name if you don't know what you're doing — it's as good a strategy as any
+- Pick horses by name if you don't know what you're doing.
+It's as good a strategy as any

-- Walk the entire grounds before settling in — it's beautiful and worth exploring
+- Walk the entire grounds before settling in.
+It's beautiful and worth exploring

 - If you're there in late October, watch for the Headless Horseman 🎃